 - You can’t bargain shop.
 If you like to shop sales this may not be for you.
 There is no sale rack option but you can put in your quiz that you prefer cheaper items.

-- You can’t wear the items out before you buy.
+- You can’t wear the items out before you buy them.
 Unlike clothing rental, you do need to leave tags on the items and not wear them, just try them on.
-You still can test them out more than if you were in store but it’s something to be aware of.
+You still can test them out more than if you were in-store but it’s something to be aware of.

-My overall Wantable review is, I really enjoyed my box.
-My stylist did a good job, especially for the first try and without visuals as I didn’t have a Pinterest board.
+My overall Wantable review is, that I really enjoyed my box.
+My stylist did a good job, especially for the first try, and without visuals as I didn’t have a Pinterest board.

 The clothes were high quality and I knew a lot of the brands.
 The fit was also very good.
 I don’t think I had any items that didn’t fit correctly and my body can be difficult for that so I was very impressed.

 I will be trying this service again after I hit my goal weight and need to refresh my wardrobe a bit.
-I really will love this for jeans because I hate trying on jeans but at home is better and having someone else find the right fit is great.
+I really will love this for jeans because I hate trying on jeans but at home, it is better, and having someone else find the right fit is great.

 I highly recommend trying Wantable out for yourself to see if it’s a good fit for you.
 The cost is minimal if you don’t like anything so it’s not a big gamble.

 Head over to Wantable and fill out the style quiz to get your first box today.
-Warning, you will never want to go shop in malls for clothes again.
+Warning, you will never want to go shopping in malls for clothes again.